richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- determine best predicted location: x search each of 4 possible parents x pick parent / location with lowest score
+	- inlier parents

+x determine which neighbors to use for regularization
+	x list of B/A ratios
+	x max-min, keep all under avg (or mid)

+- plot motion field

+- forward/backward chosen priorities?

+- motion field rather than / in conjunction with affine ?

+- discontinuities cause invalidation or some such

 - searching for points along discontinuity should check A or B => how to identify discontinuity ?
+		- look at relative distance of ~9 neighbors, if closest half & farthest half ratio > ~2 => how to react to discontinuity

 - what do do about F rectified looping around ?
 	- find smallest (valid)value in rowA -> this should be the 'start?' of A?